Gaotrees/caffe-doc/Simple-Example:-Sin-Layer.md

 # Making Your First Layer

-In this page we will learn how to make a simple layer, and how to write a test for it.
-This will demonstrate some of the concepts in this framework and will exemplify how to use some of the components.
+In this article we will go through an example layer and explain the basic concepts and calls required to be compliant with the caffe framework.
+This article we will not go into great detail into every aspect of the framework, but rather get a medium level understanding about what a layer is intended to do.
+We will learn by example, making and testing a very simple sin layer.

 ## The Layer